- As low as $210/Night

 About this space

-Welcome to beautiful Seawatch resort in Myrtle Beach!
+Welcome to handsome Seawatch resort in Myrtle Beach!

-Resort Dream: Savor outdoor pools, a fun lazy river, and direct beach access along a pretty stretch of sand!
+Resort Dream: Appreciate outdoor pools, a fun lazy river, and direct beach access along a beautiful stretch of sand!

 Our oceanfront getaway has 180 degree ocean vistas from your private balcony, a full kitchen, king bed in the bedroom, and a sleeper couch in the living room.